lu-w/topllet/README.md

 After installation, you need to start the Docker daemon using `sudo systemctl start docker`.
 Later, we will use `docker run` without root rights, therefore, please add your user to the `docker` group as per the [documentation](https://docs.docker.com/engine/install/linux-postinstall).

-Navigate to the `docker` folder an run:
+Navigate to the `docker` folder and run:

 1. `./build.sh` (to build the Docker image)
 2. `./run.sh` (to run Topllet afterwards)